NorfairKing/centjes/README.md

 * Make it easy to file tax declarations.
 * Automate as much as possible.
 * Make it hard to make mistakes.

-## A ledger language as a compiler target

-TODO